 There are plenty of ways to easily mix up the flavors in this recipe.
 Check out some other yummy variations below:

-- Sub Heinz chili sauce for BBQ sauce for an extra kick, like I did with these chili sauce meatballs.
+- Sub Heinz chili sauce for BBQ sauce for an extra kick, like I did with these chili sauce meatballs or add brown sugar with chili sauce for cocktail meatballs!

 - Replace grape jelly with 16 ounces sliced or diced pineapple for Hawaiian meatballs.